Connecticut's Business Ecosystem(s) are Diverse and Unique: The tools to market a business do not align with this reality.

 - Setting Service areas or targeting ad campaigns by radius could reach undesirable areas if not careful.

 Keep in mind this article is merely an observation of very, VERY early research and general insights.
-By no means do we intend to challenge your personal commitment to supporting local and regional businesses.
-Maybe we will change the title of this article to: "We the only people who care about Connecticut Small Business" But for the moment no one cares.
+We intend to challenge your commitment to supporting local and regional businesses by no means.
+Maybe we will change the title of this article to: "We the only people who care about Connecticut Small Business," But for the moment, no one cares.

-In many circumstances we would move on with out much of a thought, but something about these dismal search result was personal.
-We hear constantly about the importance of supporting small businesses.
-Over the last year the calls for support have grown more desperate and for many business owners have been living on or over the edge.
-Our Government has passed generous legislation in an attempt to support the economic recovery.
-These "efforts" are only the most recent in well intentioned virtue signaling in support of small business.
+We would move on without much thought in many circumstances, but something about these dismal search results was personal.
+We constantly hear about the importance of supporting small businesses.
+Last year the calls for support had grown more desperate, and business owners have been living on or over the edge.
+Our Government has passed generous legislation to support the economic recovery.
+These "efforts" are only the most recent in well-intentioned virtue-signaling supporting small businesses.

 Google trends for search terms